MAXN Investors Have Opportunity to Lead Maxeon Solar Technologies, Ltd. Securities Fraud Lawsuit

-BENSALEM, Pa., July 8, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Maxeon Solar Technologies, Ltd. ("Maxeon" or the "Company") (NASDAQ: MAXN).
+LOS ANGELES, July 10, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Maxeon Solar Technologies, Ltd. ("Maxeon" or the "Company") (NASDAQ: MAXN).

 Class Period: November 15, 2023 – May 29, 2024